jomartin-999/spring-boot-for-vmware-gemfire/documentation/security.md

 with the user that has the `cluster_operator` role.
-This ensures that your Spring Boot application has the necessary permission (authorization) to perform all data access operations on the servers in the PCC cluster, including, for example, pushing configuration metadata from the client to the servers in the PCC cluster.
+This ensures that your Spring Boot application has the necessary permission (authorization) to perform all data access operations on the servers in the [vmware-gemfire-name] for TAS cluster, including, for example, pushing configuration metadata from the client to the servers in the [vmware-gemfire-name] for TAS cluster.